SSD Slowing Down? 7 Quick Tricks to Make SSD Run Faster!

 Trick 7.
 Securely erase SSD

-It is an effective way to reset the SSD performance to the original level.
-But this function can only work on Windows 7 computer, so you need to connect the SSD which is slowing down to a Windows 7 computer, then follow the steps to securely erase it.
+To reset the SSD performance to its original level, you can use the secure erase function.
+However, this function only works on Windows 7 computers, so you'll need to connect the slowing SSD to a Windows 7 computer and follow the necessary steps to securely erase it.

 Step 1.
-Run Qiling Disk Master Professional.
-Click “Wipe” on in the top toolbar, and choose “SSD Secure Erase”.
+To securely erase data from an SSD, run Qiling Disk Master Professional, navigate to the top toolbar, and click on "Wipe", then select "SSD Secure Erase".

 Ssd Secure Erase Samsung

 Step 2.
-Choose the target SSD from the given disk list and click “Next”.
+Select the target SSD from the provided disk list and click "Next".

 Choose Ssd Samsung

 Step 3.
 Here you can check the identification information of the selected SSD drive.
-Then click “Proceed” button.
-And then simply wait the process to be completed.
+Click the "Proceed" button, and then wait for the process to be completed.

 Ssd Identification Information Samsung